 Established in October 2018, the restaurant is a collaboration between Unlisted Collection and Head Chef Aitor Jeronimo Orive – formerly of the Michelin-starred kitchens of The Fat Duck and Mugaritz.
 This dining destination marries the latter’s passion for his Basque Country roots, and a culinary curiosity that has taken him across the globe from Europe to Australia and now Asia.

-Within a year of its opening, Basque Kitchen by Aitor was awarded its first Michelin Star in the 2019 edition of Michelin Guide Singapore.
+Within a year of its opening, Basque Kitchen by Aitor was awarded its first Michelin Star in the 2019 edition of Michelin Guide Singapore and has retained this accolade till today.

 The restaurant is now relocated to The Fullerton Waterboat House.